The Very Reverend Catherine Ogle, Dean of Winchester

 The Reverend Canon Dr Roland Riem, Vice-Dean

 Roland leads the Cathedral’s flourishing education and visual arts programmes, and works to ensure that visitors to the building have the best possible understanding of what it stands for.
-He holds responsibility for ecumenical relations, and serves on the Cathedral Council, the Project Board overseeing capital works and Winchester Cathedral Enterprises Limited, its commercial arm.
+He holds responsibility for ecumenical relations, and serves on the Board of Winchester Cathedral Enterprises Limited, the Cathedral’s commercial arm.

 The Reverend Canon Andy Trenier, Precentor and Sacrist

 Andrew has particular responsibility for the organisation, development and delivery of the liturgy and music of the Cathedral and the support of the Cathedral’s congregations.

 The Reverend Canon Missioner Dr Tess Kuin Lawton